-You know them, you’ve seen them online, you’ve saved them under your “Vacay spots” list on Instagram.
+You know them, you’ve seen them online, you’ve saved them under your “vacay spots” list on Instagram.
 The hype swept across the luxury travel world in the late 2010s — and it hasn’t lost momentum since.
 We’re talking, of course, of overwater bungalows.
-And Belize is right there with their never ending allure.
+And Belize is right there with its never-ending allure.

 The private island has graced the bucket lists of many.
 With its famous panes of glass embedded into the villa Casa Ventanas’ floor, you have a close look at the clear blue of the Caribbean Sea directly beneath.
 Located three miles off the coast of the famous Ambergris Caye, this private island is luxe in every way, with the added benefit of being secluded.

-Lina Point caters not only for couples and romantic getaways, but they also have private overwater cabanas for families.
-Situated on Ambergris Caye on the lagoon side, Lina Point’s popular overwater rooms are equipped with the “aquarium” installed in the floor of the living room and bedroom.
+Lina Point caters not only to couples and romantic getaways but also has private overwater cabanas for families.
+Situated on Ambergris Caye on the lagoon side, Lina Point’s popular overwater rooms are equipped with the “aquarium” installed on the floor of the living room and bedroom.
 At night, you can see the underwater lights and coral attracting reef fish.
 Each room also boasts a private plunge pool!

 Off the coast of Dangriga Town in the Stann Creek District sits an all-inclusive island resort known as Thatch Caye.
 Rustic luxury is the vibe at Thatch Caye, and their overwater cabanas aren’t the only reason to spend a few days here for some digital detox.
 With only 15 rooms on this sustainably-sourced island, social distancing is at its finest.
 A plethora of adventure activities are available, and your ride back to the mainland will be one of longing and full of memories.

 Tobacco Caye Paradise.